Contacts and Accreditations

 The University is required to provide both current and prospective students with contact information for filing complaints with its accrediting body and the appropriate state agency for handling complaints in a student's resident state, as well as the state portal agency (if the state is a member of SARA).
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Stetson University.

 If the student is not satisfied with the institution’s outcome of the complaint, the student may contact the following state contacts:

-- The ombudsman serves as the state’s primary point of contact for addressing questions and concerns from private school officials and program offices
+- The following is the state’s primary point of contact for addressing questions and concerns from private school officials and program offices

-Out-of-state distance education students, who have completed the internal grievance process and the applicable state grievance process, may appeal non-instructional complaints to the Postsecondary Reciprocal Distance Education Coordinating Council.
-For additional information, please visit: FL-SARA Complaint Process: http://www.fldoe.org/sara/complaint-process.stml.
+Out of state distance education students, who have completed the internal institutional grievance process and the applicable state grievance process, may appeal non‐instructional complaints to the FL‐SARA PRDEC Council.
+For additional information on the complaint process, please visit the FL‐SARA Complaint Process page.